60 Things Every Caregiver Needs to Know

 Have a family meeting

 “When it becomes clear that a family member is going to need care, hold a family meeting, using video conference if necessary.
 Bring a list of tasks and talk about what each of you can do.
 Just because a person is far away doesn’t mean they can’t help.
 They can pay bills, handle insurance claims or provide emotional support by Skyping with Mom every morning.
 If you can’t have the meeting without fighting, bring in a family therapist, a social worker or another professional to help.” – Francine Russo, speaker and author of They’re Your Parents, Too!
 How Siblings Can Survive Their Parents’ Aging Without Driving Each Other Crazy.
-This is how to transition your parents into at-home care.

 Use adult day services